 Once you know which content resonates with your audience, you can make informed decisions to improve your results.
 If you notice that your video tutorials on simple DIY electrical fixes get a lot of views, that’s a clear signal to create more of them.
 If a blog post about outdoor lighting brings in a lot of traffic, consider writing a follow-up article on a related topic.
 By quantifying your content’s value, you can continuously optimize your campaigns.
 This also applies to underperforming content.
 A post with low traffic might just need a more compelling title or better keywords.
 Tools like MEGA AI’s Maintenance Agent can even automate this process by identifying opportunities to improve click-through rates and re-optimizing articles to help them rank higher.

-Adapt Your Strategy Based on Audience Feedback
+Adjust Your Strategy Based on Feedback

 Your audience will tell you what they want to see, both directly and indirectly.
 The analytics you track are a form of indirect feedback.
 Low engagement on a particular topic suggests it might not be a pain point for your customers.
 Pay just as much attention to direct feedback.
 Read the comments on your blog and social media posts.
 What questions are people asking?
 If a customer asks you about the benefits of smart home installations during a service call, chances are others have the same question.
 This is a perfect idea for your next blog post or video.
 Consistently reviewing this data and feedback allows you to adapt your strategy to better meet the expectations of your target audience.